Author: odollie

 Firstly, if you have just found out you are pregnant CONGRATULATIONS!!!

 An HCG blood test can identify the presence and level of the pregnancy hormone Human Chorionic Gonadotrophin in a woman’s own blood sample.
 This is the same hormone that is picked up in the urine, with home pregnancy testing kits.
-At The Surrey Park Clinic, we offer the HCG blood test as a ‘same day’ result if required (£61.25 + nurse fee).
+At Surrey Park Women’s Clinic, we offer the HCG blood test as a ‘same day’ result if required (£61.25 + nurse fee).
 Alternatively, we can offer a turnaround time of 24-48 hours (£49 + nurse fee).

 Whilst the presence of the HCG hormone can identify a ‘positive’ test, it cannot confirm the stage of pregnancy or whether the pregnancy is progressing.
 The report will give a number (milli-international units per ml) alongside the lab parameters expected at a certain stage of pregnancy.
 It is important to note that these parameters can vary greatly from person to person.